MV Princess of the Stars: Background

 MV Princess of the Stars was built in 1984 by Ishikawajima-Harima Heavy Industries Co., Ltd., in Aioi, Hyōgo, Japan, as Ferry Lilac (フェリーらいらっく) of Shin Nihonkai Ferry (新日本海フェリー株式会社).
 She is the second ship bearing "Lilac" in her name.
 The original "Ferry Lilac" entered service in the 1970s, the third-generation ferry named "Lilac", entered service in 2002.
 When she entered service, she became the largest Ropax ferry in Japan, although she was not designed to be as fast as her predecessors.

 She began her maiden voyage on July 10, 1984.
-She was assigned the Maizuru - Otaru route via the Sea of Japan.
+She was assigned the Maizuru – Otaru route via the Sea of Japan.
 She had an initial passenger capacity of 554 people.
 She measured 193 meters long, and had a width of 29 meters.
 She had a gross tonnage of 23,824.
 Being a large ROPAX ferry, she could carry cars and trucks, and was designed to survive rough seas.

 She was refitted by Shin Nihonkai Ferry in February 1990 in a major overhaul aimed at replicating her facilities with those of her successors.
 The common areas were enlarged and modernized, corridors with sea views were added, as well as 23 new 1st class cabins, a solarium and an outdoor swimming pool at the rear.
 Her capacity was increased.

-In 2004, she was retired after 20 years service in Japan.
+In July of 2004, she was retired after 20 years of service in Japan.
 She was sold to Sulpicio Lines, where she served as the company's new flagship, displacing the MV Princess of the Universe, ex-New Yamato.
-She was assigned to the premier Manila - Cebu route, a route used by the flagships of rival companies, and a route where the competition among the shipping companies at that time was intense.
+She was assigned to the premier Manila – Cebu route, a route used by the flagships of rival companies, and a route where the competition among the shipping companies at that time was intense.
 She was again refitted with an additional lower passenger deck.
 A cargo ramp was installed on the stern port side.
 As a result of her refitting, her capacity was significantly increased up to 1,992 passengers.
 This was lower compared to Sulpicio Lines' previous generation of ferries, such as MV Princess of the Orient, which had a capacity of more than 3,000 people at the time of her own sinking.

 Upon entry to service with Sulpicio Lines, the 193 m vessel became the largest passenger ferry ever to set sail in the Philippines.
 Her size caught the attention of the public, the passengers and the crew, even from rival companies, due to her size compared with other ferries at that time.
 Her size record remained unchallenged for several years until the arrival of two 195 m long sister ships, named the MV 2GO Maligaya (ex-Yamato/Stena Nova) and MV 2GO Masagana (ex-Tsukushi) of 2GO in 2021.
 While in service with Sulpicio Lines, she had 4 years of uneventful voyages until June 2008.